After someone has died, one of the first things that must be done is to legally register the death with the Council's Registration Service.

 The full name and address of the person making the registration will also be added to the register.

 At the end of the appointment we offer you the opportunity for information about the deceased to be passed onto other relevant government services.
 This should take away the need for you to contact each of these services individually.
-For more information about the Tell Us Once service please see the bottom of this page.
+For more information about the Tell Us Once service please see the information sheet in information and resources section.

 How long does it take?

 You will be given a private appointment with the registrar and the registration will take around 30 minutes.
 If you wish to tell us about other government services that the deceased used (for example, benefits, blue badge), please allow an additional 15 minutes for your appointment.

 There is no charge for registering the death or to use the Tell Us Once service which allows us to cancel/inform other government or council services on your behalf.

 You will receive a form (a green form) authorising the burial or cremation (unless this has already been issued by the coroner).
 You will also receive a form which you can use to notify the Department for Work and Pensions if you have chosen not to use our free service to inform them on your behalf.

 You will be able to purchase as many copies of the death certificate that you require.
 Each certificate will cost £4 at the time of registration.
 After this, the fee increases to £7 each and once the register is archived, £10 each.

 The number of certificates you need to buy will depend on the number of organisations that need to be informed of the death.
 Banks, building societies, pension and life insurance companies will all usually request to see a death certificate.